empCarnivore/ManimMathProjects/Derivative/DerivativeLieAlgebra.md

 An interesting thing about this is the adjoint of D actually behaves the same as D when in a commutator.\
 If you so choose, you can define D to be the adjoint of D. \
-That way multiplying by D is equivalent to differentiation.\
+This may be odd and super abstract,\
+but doing so allows the multiplication of D to be equivalent to differentiation.
 And you can use the commutator to algebraically manipulate equations swap the orders of multiplication.\
+This legitimizes all sorts of fun and powerful things,\
-This legitimized putting differential operators in functions.\
+like putting differential operators in functions.\
 At least as long as it is multiplied by a differentiable object.

 The final reason why I'm introducing a lie algebra definition of differentiation,\